 Ongoing research into the use of Phytoestrogens as nutraceuticals (not as the basis for pharmaceutical products) continues to discover beneficial dietary therapies.
 For example, highly effective management of menopausal symptoms and reduction in long term health risk presented by estrogen deficiency is possible via phytoSERMs (SERM - selective estrogen receptor moderator).
 A SERM selects specific estrogen receptors in the body and either stimulates or suppresses an estrogen-like response, thus causing beneficial activity in tissues such as bone and skin, while preventing excessive estrogen-like responses in other parts of the body, such as the breast and endometrium.

-An example of a phytoSERM is FX menopause, developed for menopause management; examples of pharmaceutical SERMs include Tamoxifen and Raloxifene, important treatments for breast cancer and osteoporosis, respectively.
+An example of a phytoSERM is FX menopause, developed for menopause management; an example of a pharmaceutical SERM is Tamoxifen, an important treatment for breast cancer.

 Women being treated for estrogen dependent cancers and, most importantly breast cancer should not assume that concentrated supplements containing phytoestrogens are safe to use.
 Although often mild in action when compared to conventional HRT, phytoestrogens function physiologically by binding at the estrogen receptors found in many cells, including both breast and endometrial tissue, promoting or moderating estrogenic activity and have the potential, by doing so, to block the activity of therapies design to stop estrogenic activity e.g. Tamoxifen.